Creating Tomorrows Leaders

 Students and young professionals from around the world* attend the Design Science/Global Solutions Lab.
 Participants are briefed by UN experts (from the UN Development Program, UN Environmental Program, UNESCO, UNICEF, WHO and other UN agencies), develop strategies and designs for solving some of the world's most critical problems, and then present their work at the UN to a group of UN, corporate and foundation leaders.
 Participants learn a powerful strategic design and planning methodology that is of use for the rest of their life, as well learn about leadership, problem solving and the design revolution.
 They learn about global problems, options, technology, culture, resources and what they can do to make a difference.
 They meet others with similar passions about the state of the world— and what we can do to make things better.

-* Previous Lab participants have come from Spain, Mexico, France, Germany, Ireland, Georgia, Poland, Lithuania, Tanzania, Nigeria, Ghana, South Sudan, Uganda, Zimbabwe, Haiti, Jamaica, Canada, China, Hong Kong, Thailand, Japan, New Zealand, Australia, India, Pakistan, Palestine, Ukraine, Lithuania, Sudan, Nepal, Turkey, Venezuela and all over the US.
+* Previous Lab participants have come from Spain, England, France, Germany, Ireland, Georgia, Poland, Lithuania, Tanzania, Nigeria, Ghana, Sudan, South Sudan, Uganda, Zimbabwe, Haiti, Jamaica, Mexico, Canada, Venezuela, Brazil, China, Hong Kong, Thailand, Cambodia, Vietnam, Japan, New Zealand, Australia, India, Pakistan, Palestine, Saudi Arabia, Ukraine, Nepal, Turkey and all over the U.S.

 Check out the Global Solutions Lab

 Cost: $950 plus lodging at Chestnut Hill College ($25/day) and meals ($21/day).

 See GSL Flyer